judepayne/dictim.server/graph_ref.md

 Unsuccessful requests will result in a 400 response with the error message as the body.

-A 401 Internal Server Error generally means that the json was invalid.
+A 401 Internal Server Error generally means that the json sent was invalid.